 We saw this scenic British woodland area in The Force Awakens as the forest around Maz Kanata’s castle.

-The infamous scene featuring the creature sarlacc, who lives in a hollow of sand called the Great Pit of Carkoon, was an iconic moment from Return of the Jedi.
-Like most of the original series, the exteriors were a composition of shots taken from Tunisia and the US.
+The infamous scene featuring the creature sarlacc, who lives in a hollow of sand called the Great Pit of Carkoon, was a classic moment from Return of the Jedi.
+As with most of the original series, the exteriors were a composition of shots taken from Tunisia and the US.